UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 **Misuse Case:**
 **Actors:**
--    Rogue Analyst
+-    Newer Analyst
 -    Suricata IDS/IPS

-*Description**: A rogue analyst adjust the rules to alert on a broader range this inevitably causes too many alerts to focus on and burys import alerts.
+*Description**: A newer analyst or one that is not as well versed on the system adjusting the rules to alert on a broader range this inevitably causes too many alerts to focus on and burys alerts.
 (Add misuse case to use case tomorrow)